Anonym4paper/NodeRank/README.md

-# Source Code of GraphPrior
+# Source Code of NodeRank